Body composition analysis

 Doctors use the body composition analysis results as a vital tool for the preparation of individual treatment plans and for monitoring the course of treatment.

 The analysis is performed on:

 In our Centre, the mass of body fat is normally measured using the X Scan Plus II analyser; the analysis shows the mass of body fat in kg and in percent, and compares them to results in the normal range.
 The Tanita body fat analyser is used to establish the mass of body fat for patients who are more than 2 m tall.

-The body composition analysis is performed by the sports medicine doctor.
+The body composition analysis is performed by the nutritionist doctor.

 The duration of the test is 5 min.

 Body composition analysis provides the following measurements